Maybe you want to live free from money stress and anxiety. Or, perhaps you’re like me, aggressively investing to grow wealth.

-- How fast you can build an emergency fund; and
+- How fast you can build an emergency fund.

 - How aggressively you can invest to grow wealth.

-I like to focus my limited energy on things I can control.
-Otherwise, I’m wasting time and energy.
+It is important to focus your limited energy on things you can control.
+Otherwise, you are wasting time and energy.
 Your savings rate is often 100% within your control.

 Your Savings Rate and Financial Independence

 Your savings rate determines how quickly you can pay down debt and build an emergency fund.
-Then, it is the single most important metric that determines the time needed to reach Financial Independence (FI).
-At FI, your investment income covers your lifestyle expenses and you no longer need to rely on your human capital to earn money.
+It is the single most important metric that determines the time needed to reach Financial Independence (FI).

 How to Find Your Savings Rate